ENIGMA-infra/ENIGMA-PD/README.md

 ## Running the FreeSurfer subsegmentations

 🎉 **It’s go time!**
 The **subsegmentations pipeline** is now ready to be run!
-Since you’ve all just been through `fMRIPrep` in Nipoppy, this next step will feel familiar, running this pipeline follows a very similar workflow.
+Since you’ve all just been through fMRIPrep in Nipoppy, this next step will feel familiar as running this pipeline follows a very similar workflow.

-About the pipeline:
+**About the pipeline:**
 This pipeline uses existing FreeSurfer 7 functionalities to extract subnuclei volumes from subcortical regions like the *thalamus*, *hippocampus*, *brainstem*, *hypothalamus*, *amygdala*, and *hippocampus*.
 It requires completed FreeSurfer output (`recon-all`) and integrates the subsegmentation outputs directly into the existing `/mri` and `/stats` directories.

 ### Pulling the Docker image